sqlitebrowser/go-dbhub/README.md

 * List the databases in your account
 * List the names of tables, views, and indexes present in a database
 * List the columns present in a table or view, along with their details
-* List the branches, releases, and tags for a database
+* List the branches, releases, tags, and commits for a database
 * Generate diffs between two databases, or database revisions
 * Download a complete database
 * Download the database metadata (size, branches, commit list, etc.)